liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/10-installing-elasticsearch.markdown

-Now that you're ready to configure @product@, start it if you haven't already, log in, and then click on *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Foundation*.
-Find *Elasticsearch* (or *Elasticsearch 6*)in the list of settings and click on it.
+Now that you're ready to configure @product@, start it if you haven't already, log in, and then click on *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Search*.
+Enter the term *elasticsearch* in the search bar and click the *Elasticsearch 6* entry from the list of settings.
 Now you can configure it.
-Here are the options you need to change:
+Here are the configuration options to change:

-**Cluster name:** Enter the name of the cluster as you defined it in Elasticsearch.
+**Cluster Name:** Enter the name of the cluster as you defined it in Elasticsearch.

-**Operation mode:** Defaults to EMBEDDED.
+**Operation Mode:** Defaults to EMBEDDED.
 Change it to REMOTE to connect to a standalone Elasticsearch.

-**Transport addresses:** Enter a delimited list of transport addresses for Elasticsearch nodes.
+**Transport Addresses:** Enter a delimited list of transport addresses for Elasticsearch nodes.
 Here, you'll enter the transport address from the Elasticsearch server you started.
 The default value is `localhost:9300`, which will work.